-The Investment Company reserves the right to pay financial inducements to third parties for the investors acquired and/or services rendered.
-Such inducements shall normally be calculated on the basis of the fees, commissions, etc., charged to investors and/or the individual assets or asset portfolios placed with the Investment Company.
-The amount of such inducements shall be equivalent to a percentage of the relevant calculation basis.
-On request, the Investment Company shall at any time be prepared to disclose further details of agreements regarding such inducements concluded with third parties.
+The Investment Company reserves the right to grant inducements to third parties for the provision of services.
+As a rule, the basis for such inducements shall be the fees, commissions, etc., charged to investors and/or the individual assets or asset portfolios placed with the Investment Company.
+Their amount shall correspond to a percentage share of the respective basis.
+Upon request, the Investment Company shall disclose further details of the agreements made with third parties to the investor at any time.
+The investor hereby expressly waives any right to further information from the Investment Company shall not be subject to any detailed accounting obligation with respect to benefits actually paid.

-The Investment Company shall pass on all financial inducements received from third parties in connection with the investments of its sub-funds to the relevant sub-fund.
-This provision shall not apply to intangible benefits received (e.g. invitations to conferences, presentations or other events; economic, market, business or other analyses received; access granted to information), providing such benefits can be used in the interests of the sub-funds and are compatible with the "best execution" policy of the Investment Company.
-The Investment Company shall ensure that its Authorised Agents are likewise contractually obliged to pass on the financial inducements they receive to the sub-funds concerned.
+The Investment Company shall pass on to the relevant sub-fund all inducements received from third parties in connection with the investments of one of its sub-funds.
+This does not apply to minor non-monetary benefits (e.g. invitations to conferences, presentations or other events and occasions relating to the advantages and features of a particular financial instrument or investment service, receipt of market commentaries, information on new issues or on a financial instrument or investment service, access to information), provided that these can be used in the interests of the sub-funds and are compatible with the Investment Company's best execution policy.
+The Investment Company shall contractually obligate its agents to also forward any contributions to the respective sub-fund.